clarus/redux-ship/README.md

 ) => Ship<Effect, Commit, State, A[]>
 ```

 Returns the array of results of the `ships` by running them in parallel.
+This is the equivalent of `Promise.all` in Ship.

+* `ships` an array of ships to execute concurrently

 If you have a fixed number of tasks with different types of result to run in parallel, you can use:
 ```js
 all2(ship1, ship2)
 all3(ship1, ship2, ship3)